-The UTM Undergraduate Philosophy Society is a group of philosophy undergraduates with a mandate to represent philosophy students at UTM, and organize a variety of entertaining and instructive events throughout the year, including special lectures, membership meetings, movie nights, and more.
+The UTM Philosophy Academic Society (PAS) is a group of philosophy undergraduates with a mandate to represent philosophy students at UTM, and organize a variety of entertaining and instructive events throughout the year, including special lectures, membership meetings, movie nights, and more.

-I very much look forward to being President of the Philosophy Society this year.
+I very much look forward to working as the Senior Advisor to the Philosophy Society this year.
 I plan to encourage first year students to get involved and meet our wonderful professors.
-2018/2019, here we come!
+2019/2020, here we come!

 “Two things fill the mind with ever new and increasing admiration and awe, the more often and steadily we reflect upon them: the starry heavens above me and the moral law within me.” – Immanuel Kant

-My main area of study is moral philosophy, with an emphasis on metaethics and normative ethics.
+My main area of study is moral philosophy, spanning meta-ethics, normative ethics, and applied ethics.
 I follow in the utilitarian tradition, and have a particular admiration for the philosophy of Derek Parfit.
-Other interests include aesthetics, philosophy of mind, and issues in applied ethics, such as human enhancement.
+My current research focus, pursued in collaboration with the Joint Centre for Bioethics, is the moral imperative of human enhancement.

 “If Objectivism is true, goodness would give us reasons in the way the sun gives light – because it is out there, shining down.
 If Subjectivism is true, we must make our choices in the dark.” – Derek Parfit, On What Matters